denverfoundation/storybase/docs/embedding.rst

 height
 ------

-It's difficult to dynamically size the widget height given the differences that stories have widely different summary lengths.
+It's difficult to dynamically size the widget height given that stories have widely different summary lengths.
 If the widget appears too short or too long, you can adjust it using the by specify an explicit height in pixels.